DCrawley94/nc-teaching-resources/lunch_and_learn/kids_learning_to_code/notes.md

 - seminar lead
 - teach Data Engineering
-- Enthusiastic about learning + teaching Python

-What's the topic:

-- title is slightly misleading
-- it's actually about computational thinking skills and why children should learn them
-- For the purpose of this talk I'll be more focussed on children aged 0-11
-- **However** that's not to say the things I'll be talking about are not relevant to older children as well!

 Why I'm talking about it:

 - I used to work in the Early Years sector and this stuff interests me
-- Education is important
+- Education is important, especially at young ages
-- Children have brains like sponges - there's no better time to learn things
+- Children have brains like sponges - there's no better time to learn

 ## What are children able to learn?